Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 NC "<i>Uelitini</i> must have more <i>magia</i> for morning stiffness.
 No good for wife."<br>
 NC "<i>Uelitini</i> invite you to tribe village.
 We negotiate with brown man.
 But no word from white woman."<br>
 G "I wasn't going to say anything, honestly."<br>
-T "Are they going to let us through?"<br>
+EG "Are they going to let us through?"<br>
 G "We'll go to their village.
 Maybe we can negotiate safe passage."<br>
-T "I hope to god this works..."
+EG "I hope to god this works..."

 ### At the native village